-The Prince George Timber Supply Area Rationale for AAC Determination, January 11, 201124, included sensitivity analysis around the shelf life of beetle killed pine and the harvesting of non-pine stands in the short-term.
+The Prince George Timber Supply Area Rationale for AAC Determination, October 11, 201737, is two tiered with a harvest level set for the first five years, followed by a reduced harvest level in the 2nd 5-year period.
+It assumes that licensees will continue to focus timber harvesting on dead, dying, and damaged stands.
 The analysis was conducted using information related to the timber harvesting land base, timber volumes, and management strategies to indicate future state projected out for a period of 400 years.
-Prior to the Chief Forester making his determination, the public was invited to review and comment on the Timber Supply Review (TSR).
-Additional information on the opportunities that were provided for public input can be found in the TSR discussion paper (January 2010) 25.
-Further information pertaining to assumptions and analysis can be found within the Chief Forester's Rationale for AAC Determination for the Prince George TSA (January 2011).
+Prior to the Chief Forester's determination, the public was invited to review and comment on the Timber Supply Review (TSR).
+Additional information on the opportunities that were provided for public input can be found in the TSR discussion paper (March 2016) and the data package (April 2015)38.
+Further information pertaining to assumptions and analysis can be found within the Chief Forester's Rationale for AAC Determination for the Prince George TSA (October, 2017).